UoW-CPC/rabbda-university-portal/pig/README.md

 2. join.pig, this script works with all the data related to students.
 3. students.pig, this script works with the students.csv.

-To more detail, try to run the scripts one by one, starting with the students.pig:
+Try running the scripts one by one, starting with the students.pig:
 ```
 pig -x mapreduce students.pig
 ```